wko27/blog/_posts/2020-12-04-Firebase_Password_Reset_from_Gmail.md

 If you test now by triggering a password reset for a user on the Firebase authentication tab, you should get a password reset email from that Gmail account!
 Unfortunately if it doesn't arrive, then there's no easy way I've found to debug; so carefully check each step.

-Bonus!
+Bonus Section!

-Ok, so notice how the email at the top is a noreply@(custom domain) but the email I use as a user is somebodyelse@(custom domain)?
+Notice how the email at the top is a noreply@(custom domain) but the email I use as a user is somebodyelse@(custom domain)?
 Here, we're using a Google Groups email address and sending emails from our Gmail account under an alias.

 To set up the Google Group:
 1. Create your Google Group